ethauvin/semver/README.md

 Upon running the annotation processor, a source file [`GeneratedVersion.java`](https://github.com/ethauvin/semver/blob/master/examples/java/src/generated/java/net/thauvin/erik/semver/examples/java/GeneratedVersion.java) is automatically generated with static methods to access the semantic version data.
 The source is based on a fully customizable [Mustache](https://mustache.github.io/) template.

-To use your own template, simply create a `version.mustache` file.
+To use your own template, simply create a `version.mustache` file in the project's root directory.
 The processor will automatically look for it.

 To specify your own template name, use: